graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 > NOTE: Make sure you run the JAR that ends with `-all`!

+> NOTE: Remember to use the `http` protocol when accessing the instance on port 8080 and not `https` otherwise you will receive an error.

 ### Maven

 To build the application as an executable JAR open up Terminal (ALT + F12) and run the following command in Maven: